-Also, find out what the weather is like, how strong the water current is and how high or low the tides are by referencing local tide tables.
-Speaking to someone who has previously dived in that location will help you understand what sort of problems may arise and what you need to do if there is, say a sudden change in weather, etc.
+Also, find out what the weather is like, how strong the water current is, and how high or low the tides are by referencing local tide tables.
+Speaking to someone who has previously been shore diving in that location will help you understand what sort of problems may arise and what you need to do if there is, say a sudden change in weather, etc.

 Things to Consider When Shore Diving

 When you’re planning for your shore dives, you will have to consider a number of factors before you’re ready to get in the water:

 Stow Your Items on Land

 Check Your Gear

-Since you’re starting from the shore, you may need to snorkel for a short distance before you’re ready to begin your descent.
+Since you’re starting from shore, you may need to snorkel for a short distance before you’re ready to begin your descent.
 This means that apart from having your standard scuba equipment, you’ll need a snorkel (preferably one that can be folded and stowed away when you begin your descent).

-You will also need a compass to help you navigate your way the water and find your way back to the shore.
+You will also need a compass to help you navigate your way through the water and find your way back to the shore.
 You might want to consider a dive computer with a 3D digital compass to help with navigation for shore divers.

 Apart from this, check your equipment to ensure that everything is in running order and that there is plenty of air in your gas tank so that you don’t have any emergencies underwater.